Information Regarding Accommodation for Persons with Disabilities

 Requests for reasonable test accommodations shall be granted if all of the following are found:

 a.
-The applicant is a qualified applicant with a disability who is otherwise eligible to take the Podiatry licensing exam;
+The applicant is a qualified applicant with a disability who is otherwise eligible to take the hearing aid dispensing or audiology licensing exam;

 b.
 The testing accommodations are necessary to ameliorate the impact of the applicant's disability;